-There are several business advantages that explain this trend, which include increased productivity because of BYOD.
-At the same time, increased adoption opens up a Pandora’s box; again, partly due to BYOD.
+There are several business advantages that explain this trend, which includes increased productivity because of BYOD.
+At the same time, increased adoption opens up Pandora’s box; again, partly due to BYOD.

 Advantages of BYOD

 Mobile VoIP and BYOD go hand-in-hand.
 Device availability – whether it’s owned by the office or the employee – is useless when you do not have powerful mobile VoIP service providers and applications.
 Fortunately, this isn’t the case in 2020; or even back two years ago.
 The consideration now is whether the organization will allow employee-owned devices to be used for work.
 There are advantages to BYOD.

 Foremost here is the increase in productivity and access.
 When employees are connected to their work through their phones, working hours extend beyond their hours within the office.
 They are able to produce more through collaborative work over VPN and mobile VoIP, even outside office premises.